-In translation, the original title of our workshop spoke about "deductive algorithmic practices in pre-algebraic mathematics".
-The only words here which do not ask for conceptual clarification are "in" and, provisionally, "deductive", "mathematics" and "practices".
+An early version of what follows was presented at a workshop dealing with "deductive algorithmic practices in pre-algebraic mathematics".
+The only word here which does not ask for conceptual clarification is "in"; provisionally, we may pretend to know what "deductive", "mathematics" and "practices" stand for.